shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 data = data.to_crs(robinson_projection)
 ```

-Now we plot this data the same we way than before and the following result
+Now we plot this data the same we way we did before and we will get this result:

 ![Scatter Plot](images/plotting-sentinel-5p-data/scatter-plot.png)

-That's all!
+We are not able to see a clear pattern of the fireworks around the world, but that might also be due to the fact that the satellite can only conduct measurements during the day and not around midnight.
+However, we can clearly see the impact of the bushfires in Australia and the pollution around the Beijing area in China.

 If you want to try this yourself,
 you can also take a look at this [Jupyter Notebook](https://nbviewer.jupyter.org/github/shaardie/sentinel5p-plots/blob/master/Scatter%20Plots.ipynb).